Accreditations

 Research Methods in Social Sciences

-By the end of the unit, each student should have acquired the following competences: LO1) define research for the production of knowledge in the social sciences and identify the basic concepts involved (theory, method, techniques for collecting and analysing information); LO2) explain and demonstrate the extensive method, from selecting the sample to using the questionnaire and analysing statistical data; LO3) explain and demonstrate the intensive method, differentiating the techniques involved (interviews and life stories, participant observation and field research, analysing the content of documentary sources); LO4) justify the option of combining the extensive and intensive methods in a piece of research; LO5) use web resources for social science research.
+By the end of the unit, each student should have acquired the following competences: LO1) define research for the production of knowledge in the social sciences and identify the basic concepts involved (theory, method, techniques for collecting and analysing information); LO2) explain and demonstrate the extensive method, from selecting the sample to using the questionnaire and analysing statistical data; LO3) explain and demonstrate the intensive method, differentiating the techniques involved (interviews and life stories, participant observation and field research, analysing the content of documentary sources); LO4) justify the choice of each method according to the objectives of research carried out in different professional contexts; LO5 justify the choice of combining extensive and intensive methods in research; LO6 use Web resources for research in social sciences.

 1.1 Methodological issues